unahouExosite/docs/portals/README.md

 ### Get group
 `GET /api/portals/v1/groups/{group-id}`

-Return a infomation of group
+Get information about a group.

 #### Request
 Request body is empty.

 #### Response
-On success, response has HTTP status 200 and group object.
-See group in the type section for more details.
+On success, response has HTTP status 200 and body is a [group object](#group-object).

 On failure, response has HTTP status of 400 or greater.